 c/o Shady Side Academy Middle School

-The primary purpose for the school is to teach the Japanese language, mathematics, and social studies based on Japanese textbooks, and to provide the Japanese culture to any children of ages 4 to 18.
+The primary purpose for the school is to instruct children ages 4 to 18 Japanese, mathematics, and social studies using Japanese textbooks and curriculum set by Ministry of Education, Culture, Sports, Science, and Technology, and to provide the Japanese culture in Japanese.

 In 1977, a small number of Japanese families, living in the Pittsburgh area, started "Japanese Class" to teach their children the Japanese language and the heritage.
 It has been growing since then, and Pittsburgh Japanese School (PJS) was established in 1993.
 PJS was registered as a non-profit organization in the State of Pennsylvania.
 Due to the limited availability of the classroom spaces in the Shady side area, PJS was moved into the campus of Fox Chapel Area High School in the summer of 1993.
 After long good years in the Fox Chapel Area High School, PJS was moved into the campus of Shady Side Academy Middle School in July 2006.

 There are 88 supplementary Japanese Schools in the United States.
 PJS is one of the three Japanese Schools in Pennsylvania.
 At present, there are about 100 students studying in PJS.
 The principal of PJS is appointed in Japan and delegated to Pittsburgh.

 Pittsburgh Japanese School does not provide any financial support or scholarship for the applicants.